 - sea salt

-- Drizzle a teaspoon of maple and about 1/4 tsp cinnamon and place on parchment lined pan.
+- Drizzle a teaspoon of maple and about ¼ tsp cinnamon on diced pears and place on parchment lined pan.
 Bake at 375°F for about 5-7 minutes.
 (You can also skip this part and toss unbaked pears into oats immediately.)